daniel-topgaard/md-dmri-data/README.md

 * [SmallSpheres_BigSpheres_RandomSticks](SmallSpheres_BigSpheres_RandomSticks).
 As above, but with magnetically aligned liquid crystalline domains.

 ## How to start
-Run the files step1_recon_data.m and step2_run_analysis.m within each example folder.
-View the data with the GUI included in the [MD-dMRI framework](https://github.com/daniel-topgaard/md-dmri/).
+Run setup_paths.m in the root folder to put files in the Matlab path.
+Run step1_recon_data.m and step2_run_analysis.m in the example folders above to process the data.
+View the raw or processed data with the GUI included in the [MD-dMRI framework](https://github.com/daniel-topgaard/md-dmri/).
+The GUI is started by typing mgui in the Matlab command window.